No Internet Connection? How to Troubleshoot Internet Issues

 See our article on where to place your router to learn more about finding that perfect spot for your Wi-Fi machine.

 If none of those quick fixes did the trick, there’s still plenty of things to try.
 Keep in mind that your problem may have more than one cause.
 That’s why we recommend going through the above steps first, as they are the most common fixes for internet issues.

 Below are some of the rarer internet issues.
 These can be tough to diagnose, so it’s best to just try each one out until something works.

 Run the internet troubleshooter (for Windows)

-If you’re on Windows, then run the built-in troubleshooter program to see if your machine can run a diagnostic and fix the issue for you.
-For Windows 10, click to Start > Settings > Update & Security > Troubleshoot and then select the troubleshooter for Internet Connections.
+If you’re on Windows, run the built-in troubleshooter program to see if your computer can fix the issue for you.
+For Windows 10, click to Start > Settings > Update & Security > Troubleshoot, and then select the troubleshooter for Internet Connections.

 Run Apple Diagnostics or Apple Hardware Test (for macOS)

 Most Mac computers have a built-in diagnostic program that will scan your computer for issues, including problems with Wi-Fi.
 It’s called Apple Diagnostics on models from 2013 and later and Apple Hardware Test on models from 2012 with at least OS X 10.8.4.

 To run Apple Diagnostics, disconnect any Ethernet cables and external drives, hit restart, and hold down the D key as the computer reboots.
 Pick a language, and then the diagnostic will launch automatically.